-'Patients at Christmas': a two act play for 5 female actors.
+'Christmas to Remember': a two act play for 5 female actors.

 Katie isn’t very good at making friends.